barghouthi/blog/_posts/2019-07-15-smt-probability.md

     return y
 ```

-If we're working with infinite-precision integers, the following Hoare triple is valid---a positive input results in a positive output.
+If we're working with infinite-precision integers, the following Hoare triple is valid --- a positive input results in a positive output.

 $$\vdash \{x > 0\}  ~f(x)~ \{y > 0\}$$